 Ever since torrents were introduced to the Internet, online content discovery has been significantly simplified.
 Even though getting from searching to downloading torrents is very simple, there’s still a learning curve that you need to overcome.

-In this guide, we will cover every little detail about torrents, focusing on topics like how to torrent, getting the perfect software for your torrenting needs, choosing a VPN that will protect your torrenting activities, and finally getting that torrent downloaded so that you can enjoy your new content, software, or app.
+In this guide, we will cover every little detail about torrents, focusing on topics like how to torrent, getting the perfect software for your torrenting needs, choosing a

 The introduction of torrents has revolutionized the process of online content discovery.
 Torrents allow users to browse and download content for free, but I bet you already knew that.
 How knowledgeable are you about torrents though, really?
 If you aren’t very familiar with the concept of torrenting, don’t worry, you’re not alone.

 i don't even know how torrenting and seeding works pic.twitter.com/WHtCY7Knkf

 — chaska ☀️ (@POPxSTEP) June 7, 2016

 For starters, let’s look at the basics of torrents:

 - What are torrents: Simply defined, torrents are files that store information about other files.
 When you’re torrenting a file, it means that you are transferring a file over a Peer-To-Peer network.
 A P2P network can be explained as a network created when two or more computers are connected to share without having to go through a separate server computer.

 - Torrent genesis: Torrenting started in 2001, and was created by Bram Cohen.
 His intent was to allow everyone free access to online content.